FactionsU/UID-Docs/docs/firststeps.md

 Awesome!
 Now koolkids is a real faction and you're its leader!
 Let's give it a good description:

-`/f desc Where all the kool kids hang out`
+`/f set description Where all the kool kids hang out`

 Very intimidating!
 Time to really intimidate with a quality base.
 Find a good looking chunk and claim it.